KevinRojas0722/KevinRojas0722/README.md

 ---

 <p align="center">
-  <em>Buscando mi primera oportunidad como Data Analyst o BI Junior</em>
+  <em>Looking for my first opportunity as a Junior Data Analyst or BI Developer</em>
 </p>